 An hour later, James ventured down to the kitchen to grab himself and Lily a cookie.
 As he was about to head back upstairs, he noticed that the back door was slightly ajar.
 He went over to close it and the back porch light illuminated Sirius sitting on one of the Adirondack chairs.

-Sirius heard the movement behind him but remained stoic.
+Sirius heard the movement behind him but didn't bother turning around.
 Seconds later, James appeared beside him and handed him a cookie.
 Sirius didn't really want it, but took it anyway.
 He gestured towards the six-pack of beer on the ground and raised an inquiring eyebrow.

 James shrugged.
 "Sure."
 Sirius tossed him a beer and James settled into the Adirondack chair beside his friend.